srikavya23/reactapplication-employee/README.md

-# CRUD-Nodejs-PostgreSQL
+# reactapplication-employee
-This repository contains a simple Application explaining CRUD operations using PostgreSQL as database and Nodejs on the backend.
+This repository contains a simple Application explaining operations using PostgreSQL as database and Nodejs on the backend.

 ## Environment Setup
 To run this project, make sure you have the following installed on your system.